 To the end of his life Kenneth remained one of the Pitt Rivers’ greatest champions and he would be deeply honoured to know that the Study Day was held every year in his honour.
 He would be more delighted still to learn that the funds the events raise are used to provide bursaries to help current museum staff pursue their work.

-The study days are traditionally held in early March and details of future events can be found on the Pitt Rivers Museum website.
+The study days are traditionally held in March and details will be publicised on our events pages.

-NB Big thanks must be extended to Shahin Bekhradnia, who has been tireless in arranging the Study Days over many years.
-Her energy and enthusiasm are boundless.
+NB: A big thanks must be extended to Shahin Bekhradnia, who was tireless in arranging the Study Days over many years and who stepped down from her organisational role in 2025.
+Her energy and enthusiasm for the study day were boundless and the museum is extremely grateful for her efforts.